eloquently/interview-prep-05/README.md

-This is the testing framework for Eloquently's interview prep series.
+This is part 5 of Eloquently's interview prep series.
+This repository corresponds to the guide [here](https://eloquent.ly/guides/interview-prep-05).

 Tools used: